shivam-dhir/AutoPilot/README.md

 [(Back to top)](#table-of-contents)

-We will be using Page object Model and Page components to design our tests.
+I have incorporated Page object Model and Page components to design my tests.
 Pages are maintained under `pages` folder and Page components are maintained under `pagecomponents`.
 To get more information on Page Object, refer to this beautiful article [Page Object](https://martinfowler.com/bliki/PageObject.html) by `Martin Fowler`.

 # Fixtures

 [(Back to top)](#table-of-contents)

 Test fixtures are used to establish an environment for each test, giving the test everything it needs and nothing else.
 Test fixtures are isolated between tests.
-With fixtures, you can group tests based on their meaning instead of their standard setup.
+With fixtures, I grouped tests based on their meaning instead of their standard setup.
 More information about fixtures can be found on official documentation [here](https://www.cuketest.com/playwright/docs/test-fixtures/).

 Here is another [blog](https://blog.delpuppo.net/playwright-fixtures) for Playwright fixtures.